Operations with UAS/Drones - Specific Category

 • Authorise operations carried out by the operator and covered by a PDRA without requesting an authorisation.

-• Authorise all operations carried out by the operator without requesting an authorisation.
+• Authorise all operations performed by the operator without requesting an authorisation.

-The UAS light operator certificate shall be valid in all Member States and shall be issued for an unlimited period of time.
+The UAS Light Operator Certificate shall be valid in all Member States and issued for an unlimited period of time.
 The certificate shall remain valid provided that:

 • the holder continuously complies with the relevant requirements of this Regulation and of the Member State which issued the certificate; and